A drive through the town will reveal the area’s fruitful land. Or leave the car for a while and opt for a horse-and-buggy.

 Before heading out, take a little of Mesopotamia with you.
 Places such as Millers Furniture, Creekside Lawn Furniture, and Hershberger’s Housewares specialize in the much-lauded home goods and gifts to buy from the Amish community.

-One of the oldest general stores in Ohio, in continuous operation since 1840.
+The End of the Commons General Store is one of the oldest general stores in Ohio, and has been in continuous operation since 1840.
 Located in the heart of Amish Country and serves the local Amish community as well as visitors.
 Features grocery items, bulk foods, a gift shop with Amish collectibles and the Commons Cafe (on-site eatery).

 Built in 1825, historic sandstone farmhouse.
 Near 28 wineries, 10 state parks, lakes and many outdoor activities.
 Short/long-term accommodations available.
 Full house rental for reunions, wedding parties, and family gatherings.
 Family and horse-friendly.
 No pets permitted.
 Major credit cards accepted.